What is chalk paint?

 How to seal chalk paint

-You can seal and protect your chalk paint two different ways: polyurethane over chalk paint (directly, no waxing), or polycrylic over chalk paint (best for indoor furniture, and waxing is still an option).
+You can seal and protect your chalk paint three different ways: polyurethane over chalk paint (directly, no waxing), polycrylic over chalk paint (best for indoor furniture, and waxing is still an option) or by just using wax (not the best option if you are wanting to protect the furniture from staining or water damage)..
 Annie Sloan recommends sealing with wax, but I know from experience that wax is not the best option for sealing the furniture.

 How about Annie Sloan Chalk Paint, Home Depot?